 Once residents were gathered, the study was presented and the informed consent form was given out to be signed.
 For anyone below 21 years, a signature was requested of their parent or legal guardian; but assent was still solicited from anyone above 15 years.
 The survey questionnaire was then administered to each household member.

 In a quiet and private space, the material for the tests was set up and all the procedures for the test were respected.
-A picture of the test was taken and a paper result was handed out to the participant.
+A picture of the test was taken and a paper result was handed out to the participant with the explanation of the result’s meaning.

 When active COVID-19 was suspected, a nasopharyngeal swab was done, information about prevention measures was given and the surveillance system of the district was alerted.